watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-openai/README.md

 OpenAI is an AI research and deployment company, which is best known for the [ChatGPT](https://openai.com/blog/chatgpt) conversational application.
 OpenAI provides an [API](https://platform.openai.com/docs/api-reference) for interacting with their generative language models.
 You can use this starter kit to connect IBM Watson Assistant to the OpenAI API.

 This starter kit does not provide any examples of anything that you can _do_ with this extension.
-Instead, we have two general-purpose kits that show _use cases_ generative language models, and we may add more in the future.
+Instead, we have two general-purpose kits that show _use cases_ for generative language models, and we may add more in the future.
 The two use case starter kits we have now are:

 - [language-model-personalization](../language-model-personalization)
 - [language-model-summarization](../language-model-summarization)